pinskylab/kelpEVOL_fq_gz_processing/README.md

 #you are now in the shell environment and you should be able to run the checkClumpify script
 crun R < checkClumpify_EG.R --no-save

+# note that the version of R in the mapdamage2 container has not been working for some users recently (as of 5/2024) - instead you may have to use:

+module load container_env R/4.3

+# and then run the R command with:

+crun.R R < checkClumpify_EG.R --no-save

 ```

 If all files were successful, `checkClumpify_EG.R` will return "Clumpify Successfully worked on all samples".